VNG-Realisatie/huwelijksplanner/documenten/techniek/designdecisions.md

 Api Versioning
 -------
-As per [landelijke API-strategie.](https://geonovum.github.io/KP-APIs/#versioning) we provide/ask major versions in the endpoint and minor versions in header, for this the `API-Version` is used (instead of the `api-version` header used in haal centraal)
+As per [landelijke API-strategie.](https://docs.geostandaarden.nl/api/API-Strategie/#versioning) we provide/ask major versions in the endpoint and minor versions in header, for this the `API-Version` is used (instead of the `api-version` header used in haal centraal).
+The major version gets a new increment when breaking changes are applied.
+Non breaking, minor changes will lead to a minor version increments.

-__solution__
-We implement both endpoint and header versioning